bcgov/pipeline-templates/tekton/README.md

 ## Overview

 This project aims to improve the management experience with tekton pipelines.
 The [pipeline](https://github.com/tektoncd/pipeline) and [triggers](https://github.com/tektoncd/triggers) projects are included as a single deployment.
-All pipelines and tasks are included in the deployment and can be incrementally updated by running `./tekton.sh --apply`.
+All pipelines and tasks are included in the deployment and can be incrementally updated by running `./tekton.sh -i`.
 All operations specific to manifest deployment are handled by [Kustomize](https://kustomize.io/).
 A `kustomization.yaml` file exists recursively in all directories under `./base.`

 The project creates secrets for your docker and ssh credentials using the Kustomize [secretGenerator](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kustomize/).
 This allows for the git-clone and buildah Tekton tasks to interact with private repositories.
 I would consider setting up git and container registry credentials a foundational prerequisite for operating cicd tooling.
 Once Kustomize creates the secrets, they are referenced directly by name in the [Pipeline Run Templates](#pipeline-run-templates) section.

 The repository is intended to configure every aspect of Tekton, from the installation manifests to the custom Tekton CRDs that manage the creation and execution of pipelines.
-Whenever changes are made to `./base` or `./overlays,` run `./tekton.sh --apply` to apply the changes against the current Kubernetes context.
+Whenever changes are made to `./base` or `./overlays,` run `./tekton.sh -u` to apply the changes against the current Kubernetes context.
 Behind the scenes, the following functions are executed.

 1. **setup**: Installs [yq](https://mikefarah.gitbook.io/yq/) for parsing YAML files.
 2. **sync**: Pulls the following Tekton release manifests to `./base/install`